dhowe/ritajs-v2/README.md

 ## RiTa: a toolkit for generative writing and natural language

 RiTa is a toolkit for generative writing and natural language.
-It is implemented in Java and JavaScript, with a common API for both, and it is free/libre/open-source via the GPL license.
+It is implemented in [Java](https://github.com/dhowe/rita4j/) and JavaScript, with a common API for both, and is free/libre/open-source via the GPL license.

 ###